View Francyne Anderson's Obituary on timesrecordnews.com and share memories

 Francyne Anderson

-Burkburnett - Funeral mass for Francyne Elizabeth Anderson, 82, of Burkburnett, Texas will be at 10:00 a.m. on Thursday, January 30, 2020 at St. Jude Catholic Church , Burkburnett, Texas with Father Kohi Tran officiating.
+Burkburnett - Funeral Mass for Francyne Elizabeth Anderson 82 of Burkburnett, Texas will be at 10:00 am on Thursday, January 30, 2020 at St. Jude Catholic Church, Burkburnett, Texas.
+Father Kohi Tran officiating.
+There will be a vigil and visitation on Wednesday, January 29, 2020 from 6-8 pm at Gray Funeral Home in Grandfield, Oklahoma.
+Burial will take place at Devol Cemetery following the funeral Mass under the direction of Gray Funeral Home.

-Mrs. Anderson went to her heavenly home on Thursday, January 24, 2020 in Wichita Falls, Texas.
+Mrs. Anderson went to her heavenly home on Friday, January 24, 2020 in Wichita Falls Texas.

-Francyne Anderson was born in Burkburnett, Texas to loving parents, Frank and Beatrice ( Baumhart) McClendon.
-She married the love of her life, Richard Anderson on April 27, 1956 at the Catholic Chapel on Sheppard AFB.
-They built a life and a family together until his passing in April of 2015.
-Francyne was ever creative and enjoyed in her free time to put that creativity to work by writing novels.
-She was a loving wife, mother, grandmother, and great grandmother and her presence will be sorely missed.
+She was born in Burkburnett, Texas on December 27, 1937 to her loving parents, Frank and Beatrice (Baumhardt) McClendon.
+Francyne was raised in Devol, Oklahoma along with her younger brother and sister, surrounded by Grandparents, aunts, uncles and numerous cousins.
+She graduated from Grandield High School in 1956 and loved keeping in touch with her classmates.

+After graduation, she went to work at Sheppard Air Force Base in Wichita Falls, Texas where she met and married Richard Louis Anderson, Sr. They were married April 27, 1956 at the Catholic Chapel on Sheppard AFB.
+Together they had three children, Karen Annette Anderson, Richard Louis Anderson, Jr., and David Frank Anderson.

+After her retirement she occupied her time writing and enjoying her grandchildren and great-granchildren.

+She and Richard relocated to Burkburnett to be surrounded once again by aunts, nieces, nephews and cousins until his passing in April, 2015.

-She is survived by her sons; Richard Anderson Jr. and wife Julie of Tomball, TX, David Anderson and wife Lilly of Montgomery, TX; sister Gillis Carroll and husband Bob of Burkburnett, TX; sister-in-law Carroll McClendon of Dallas, TX; six grandchildren, Justin Anderson, Tyler Anderson , Sharron Anderson, all of Montgomery, TX, Michelle Anderson, Emily Anderson, Kait Anderson all of Houston, TX; 3 great grandchildren, Ivan Anderson and Adrian Anderson of Montgomery, TX, and Monica Rocha of Bellvile, TX; several nieces and nephews; and a host of loving friends.
+Francyne is survived by her sons, Richard and Julie Anderson of Tomball, Texas and David and Lilly Anderson of Montomery, Texas; sister, Gillis and Bob Carroll of Burkburnett, Texas; sisters-in-law, Carol McClendon of Dallas, Texas and Maureen and Dick Dube of Dracut, Massachusetts; 6 grandchildren, Justin (Cherrelle) Anderson, Tyler Anderson, Sharon Anderson all of Montgomery, Texas, Emily Anderson, Michelle Anderson, Kait Rocha all of Houston, Texas; 4 great-grandchildren, Ivan, Adrian, Sophia and Monica.; special extended family Roy, Jr. and Kathryn Shepherd and Roy III, Kaleb and Reagan; aunts, nieces and nephews, cousins and a host of friends.

-Francyne is preceded in death by her husband, her parents; her brother, Lenton McClendon; and her daughter, Karen Anderson.
+Francyne is preceded in death by her husband, her parents, her daughter and her brother Lenton Louis McClendon.